-1.2.2.1.31.2.2.1.2 Groundwater Information Center Interactive Mapping Application (GICIMA)SGMA Data Viewer
+1.2.2.1.2 SGMA Data Viewer

 DWR's previous Groundwater Information Center Interactive Mapping Application was replaced by the SGMA Data Viewer.
-The GICIMA-SGMA Data Viewer is an interface that displays information about each SGMA sustainability indicator, as well as numerous other datasets relevant to groundwater budgeting and hydrogeologic conceptual models. groundwater elevations and depth to water measurements.
+The SGMA Data Viewer is an interface that displays information about each SGMA sustainability indicator, as well as numerous other datasets relevant to groundwater budgeting and hydrogeologic conceptual models.
 Groundwater elevations are measured biannually, in the spring and fall, by local monitoring agencies as part of SGMA or the California Statewide Groundwater Elevation Monitoring Program (CASGEM) program.
-Based on data downloaded from GICIMA on May 30, 2018, within the Merced Subbasin there are 67 wells with seasonal groundwater elevation and depth to groundwater data from 2011 through 2017.

-1.2.2.1.41.2.2.1.3 Merced Area Groundwater Pool Interests
+1.2.2.1.3 Merced Area Groundwater Pool Interests

-The Merced Area Groundwater Pool Interests was formed in 1997 and is a consortium of 15 municipal and agricultural water purveyors, one Member at Large, and two interest groups within Merced County.
+The Merced Area Groundwater Pool Interests (MAGPI) was formed in 1997 and is a consortium of 15 municipal and agricultural water purveyors, one Member at Large, and two interest groups within Merced County.
 On September 18, 2023, the consortium agreed to terminate the MOU that established MAGPI since the organization has effectively been replaced by the GSP (for monitoring network coordination and structure) and the GSAs (as coordinating monitoring entities).